liuzikai/Maple-Anki-Utility/README.md

 ![Maple Anki Utility](resource/template.png)

 ## Getting Started
-**This application only support macOS for now** (it uses macOS built-in features such as text-to-speech and AppleScript).
+**This application only supports macOS for now** (it uses macOS built-in features such as text-to-speech and AppleScript).
 The main part of it is in PyQt6 and should be portable.
 Contributions are welcomed!

 Download the pre-built application in the release page.